sunjay/turtle/examples/README.md

 **Source Code**: [circle.rs](circle.rs)

-The circle is usually the next step after simple geometric shapes like polygons because of its apparent simplicity.
-There is a catch though: a turtle may only turn in place or go in a straight line.
-So then we have to decompose the circle into small lines and turns in order to obtain a regular polygon with just a lot of sides so that it looks like a circle.
+This circle is drawn using many small lines and short turns.
+It's hard to tell just by looking at it, but it isn't actually perfectly round!

 ### Dashed Circle